British captive freed from Iran after six years asks her government why it took so long to get her home

 Iran paid money to the International Military Services (IMS), an arms-trading subsidiary of the British Defense Ministry.
 Britain canceled the tank order following the Islamic Revolution in 1979, but the money was never returned.

-Liz Truss, the British foreign secretary, said “in parallel” to the release of detainees, “we have also settled the IMS debt, as we said we would.”
+Liz Truss, the British foreign secretary, said that “in parallel” to the release of detainees, “we have also settled the IMS debt, as we said we would.”

 Iran’s state-run Fars News Agency, referring to Zaghari-Ratcliffe as a “spy,” said in a report published Tuesday that her release came after Britain agreed to unfreeze the funds.